Saxen-Dcruz/RDL_voice_chatbot/README.md

 ```

 # --- 2.
 KNOWLEDGE BASE SETUP ---
-## Placeholder for adding documents.
-You must manually place files in the folder.
-### Ensure RDL documents are placed in the 'knowledge_base/' folder.

 ## Process data and build the vector store (FAISS index)
    Run data ingestion to build the FAISS vector database...
    ```bash